cuiyongbo/hello-world/my_wiki/data_structure/longest_common_subsequence_note.rst

 **Definition**

+A **subsequence** is derived from another sequence A by deleting any number of elements (including none) from A, without changing the order of the remaining elements.

 Given a sequence :math:`X = \bigl( x_1, x_2, ..., x_m \bigr)`, another sequence
 :math:`Z = \bigl( z_1, z_2, ..., z_k \bigr)` is a **subsequence** of :math:`X`
 if there exits a strictly increasing sequence :math:`\bigl( i_1, i_2, ..., i_k \bigr)` of